[Updated April 2017]

-For the purpose of this tutorial, let’s say a set of luminosity masks has 18 masks (6 brights, 6 darks and 6 midtones):
+For the purpose of this tutorial, let’s say a set of luminosity mask has 18 masks (6 brights, 6 darks and 6 midtones):

-- Midtones masks – All masks are filled with different shades of grey.
-The shades of grey become less from midtones 1 to midtones 6.
+- Midtones masks – All masks are filled with different shades of gray.
+The shades of gray become less from midtones 1 to midtones 6.

 You’ve probably noticed.
-The rules above are exactly the same as for layer masks.
+The rules above are exactly the same as for layer mask.

-Luminosity masks is a way of creating a layer mask.
-The advantage of it over other selection tools in Photoshop is its ability to make highly targeted and customisable selection.
+Luminosity mask is a way of creating a layer mask.
+The advantage of it over other selection tools in Photoshop is its ability to make highly targeted and customizable selection.

 Once you have the selection you need, you can then apply any adjustments to it.

-This video shows you the basics of luminosity masks and how it creates a selection.
+This video shows you the basics of luminosity mask and how it creates a selection.

-Now that you understood what is luminosity masks and how to create them, it’s time to dive into some action!
+Now that you understood what is luminosity mask and how to create them, it’s time to dive into some action!

-I’ll show you the 2 main applications of luminosity masks in this tutorial:
+I’ll show you the 2 main applications of luminosity mask in this tutorial:

 - Digital exposure blending